Paul Elliott’s FINDING THE BURNETT HEART

 What happens when one person has a full life ahead of him…and another has nothing left to live for.
 Finding the Burnett Heart is the story of three generations of men from the same family forced by circumstances to share the same small two-bedroom house.

-For sixteen year old Tyler Burnett, it’s hard enough just being a teenager, without suddenly having to share your room with your seventy-five year old grandfather, a man who seems to have based his entire life on making others miserable.
-For forty-five year old Robert, having his domineering father now living under his roof, brings up every bitter memory of his childhood and his ingrained hatred for and fear of the old man.
-For James, the grandfather, moving into the small cluttered bedroom of his grandson is a fate worse than death, yet this once strong man, is still determined to control everyone around him as he’s always done.
+For sixteen-year-old Tyler Burnett, it's hard enough just being a teenager without suddenly having to share your room with your seventy-five-year-old grandfather, a man who seems to have based his entire life on making others miserable.
+For forty-five-year-old Robert, having his domineering father now living under his roof brings up every bitter memory of his childhood and his ingrained hatred for and fear of the old man.
+For James, the grandfather, moving into the small, cluttered bedroom of his grandson is a fate worse than death, yet this once strong man is still determined to control everyone around him as he's always done.
 He just might have met his match, however, in his grandson, Tyler.
-Tyler is a teenager with all the attitude and mecurial emotions that come with age, compounded by a secret he’s afraid to admit even to himself.
+Tyler is a teenager with all the attitude and mercurial emotions that come with that age, compounded by a secret he's afraid to admit even to himself.

 Trapped together in a room barely big enough for one boy’s dream, adversaries discover over time, through pain and laughter, the meaning of tolerance…that differences are often complimentary…that one generation can learn from another…and that the exchange of knowledge passes in both directions.
 They also learn that in crisis, most people sadly revert to their past nature…and the clash of those natures can be devastatingly destructive.